-CERD Concluding

-Observations - Mauritania
+CERD Concluding Observations - Mauritania 2004

-2004

-15. The Committee notes with concern that vestiges of the caste system persist in Mauritania.
+CERD/C/65/CO/5 Keywords: 15.
+The Committee notes with concern that vestiges of the caste system persist in Mauritania.
 While welcoming the fact that slavery was abolished by a law dated 9 November 1981, it remains concerned about information on the persistence of slavery-like practices, which constitute serious instances of discrimination based on descent.
 It is concerned that no implementing orders have been issued subsequent to the 1981 law and that there is no provision in criminal law that expressly punishes slavery.
+The Committee draws the State party's attention to its general recommendation XXIX concerning racial discrimination based on descent, and suggests that a detailed study of this issue should be included in the State party's next report.
+It strongly recommends that the State party launch, in cooperation with non-governmental organizations and religious leaders, a wide ranging information and public-awareness campaign to put an end to slavery-like practices.
+The State party should ensure that the perpetrators of such practices, which are already prohibited by law, are systematically prosecuted in the courts, including in cases where they have seized the property of deceased former slaves.

-Caste system, slavery-like practices, descent- based discrimination, CERD general recommendation XXIX, antipoverty programme
+Caste system, slavery-like practices, descent- based discrimination, CERD general recommendation XXIX, anti-poverty programme